 let mIsKeyClicked = [];

 All three arrays define the state of every key as a boolean.
-The mKeyPreviousState records the key states of the previous update cycle, and the mIsKeyPressed records the current state of the keys.
+The mKeyPreviousState records the key states from the previous update cycle, and the mIsKeyPressed records the current state of the keys.
 The key code entries of these two arrays are true when the corresponding keyboard keys are pressed, and false otherwise.
 The mIsKeyClicked array captures key click events.
-The key code entries of this array are true only when the corresponding keyboard key goes from being pressed to being released in two consecutive update cycles.
+The key code entries of this array are true only when the corresponding keyboard key goes from being released to being pressed in two consecutive update cycles.

 It is important to note that KeyPress is the state of a key, while KeyClicked is an event.
-For example, if a player presses the A key for one second before she releases it, for the duration of that entire second, KeyPress for A is true, while KeyClick for A is true only once when the player releases the key.
+For example, if a player presses the A key for one second before she releases it, for the duration of that entire second, KeyPress for A is true, while KeyClick for A is true only once, when the player releases the key.

-Add functions to capture the actual keyboard state changes.
+Define functions to capture the actual keyboard state changes.

 // Event handler functions